djpowers/personal-site/src/now.md

 ## ✍️ Working

-Lots of stuff in the works.
-Current focus is upgrading the home office, which has now finally been painted.
+Currently mulling around another side project in my head, which comes at a good time because the domain name for a previous idea I made little progress on is about to expire.

 Leaning into static sites, I also built out a site for a friend's new podcast that automatically builds new pages as new episodes are published, and also adds blogging capabilities: [The Boys Are Back In Time](https://theboysarebackintime.com/).

 ## 👟 Running

-Participating in a local turkey trot 5K this Thanksgiving.
-Trying a new race to mix things up.
+Switched it up and trying some zero-drop sneakers from Altra.

 ## 📺 Watching

-Finished watching _Squid Game_, which overall was great.
-Recommended if you like your entertainment to cause extreme anxiety.
-Have also been watching the latest season of _The Great British Baking Show_ as a palette cleanser.
+Revisited _Futurama_, and realized I had never seen the latter half of episodes.
+Also working through the new season of _How To with John Wilson_, which features the best combination of humor and poignancy.

 ## 📚 Reading

 Just cracked open _How to Write One Song_ by Jeff Tweedy.
 Upon completion I will be penning my non-fiction debut, _How to Read One Book_.
+Slowing making progress on _Your Computer is on Fire_ as well.

 ---